wasabi315/aegle/README.md

 A prototype type-based library search tool for Agda.

-## What it does
+## What It Does

-Aegle lets you search for Agda definitions by type.
+Aegle searches Agda definitions by type, beyond syntactic equality:

-The search is not limited to syntactic equality:

 - Match up to basic type isomorphisms, so we can find definitions whose types are essentially the same as the query but written in a different shape.
-Aegle supports permutations of arguments and pair components, pair associativity, and currying, specifically.

    <details>
-     <summary>Supported type isomorphisms, formally</summary>
+     <summary>Supported type isomorphisms</summary>

   ```math
   \begin{align*}